Petticoat Junction: Death of Bea Benaderet

 Benaderet was popular with viewers, and her fan mail increased during her illness as she received many get-well cards and letters from fans.
 In the first five years of Petticoat Junction, she was indisputably the star of the show.
 As a result, the absence of her character had to be handled delicately.
 In the 1950s and '60s, it was almost unheard of for a main character on a television show to die, particularly on a situation comedy.
 The producers and CBS decided to continue the show, and Kate Bradley continued to be referred to as being "out of town."
 Benaderet's name was removed from the opening credits and Edgar Buchanan received star billing for the remainder of the series.
-Referring to the hotel, the opening theme lyrics were changed from "It is run by Kate, come and be her guest at the Junction" to "It is run by Joe, come and be his guest at the Junction".
+Referring to the hotel, the opening theme lyrics were changed from "It is run by Kate, come and be her guest at the Junction" to "It's a really friendly place come to be our guest at the Junction" to "It is run by Joe, come and be his guest at the Junction".
 Although Petticoat Junction was still beloved by fans, the central premise of a country family was lost without a motherly figure.
 The long absence of Kate was only mentioned once in passing during the final two seasons.
 In the season-seven premiere "Make Room For Baby", the Bradley sisters and baby Kathy Jo return from swimming in the water tower.
 Steve has paternal qualms about his daughter's safety, to which Billie Jo and Bobbie Jo wistfully reply: "Mom taught all of us to swim before we could walk.
 And in the same old water tower, too."